Vagelis-Prokopiou/pwdr/README.md

 A command line utility for repeating a base password.

-Other manipulations that are currently supported is alternating the direction of the password.
+Other manipulations that are currently supported are alternating the direction of the password.

 ## Examples: